click-contrib/sphinx-click/docs/usage.rst

      ``short``
        List sub-commands with short documentation.

+     ``complete``
+       List sub-commands with short documentation, then also list them with full documentation.

      ``none``
        Do not list sub-commands.

      Defaults to ``short`` unless ``show-nested`` (deprecated) is set.

+   ``:hide-header:``
+     Omit the title, description and usage example, thus only showing the subcommands.

    ``:commands:``
      Document only listed commands.

    ``:show-nested:``
      This option is deprecated; use ``nested`` instead.

+   ``:post-process:``
+     Add a post-processing hook that will run for each command.
+     See :ref:`post-processing` for more information.

    The generated documentation includes anchors for the generated commands, their options and their environment variables using the `Sphinx standard